Trusted and Skilled Probate Lawyers in Miami, Florida

 "Wrongful death" is when a person's death is caused by the negligence of another party, which could be in a fatal car accident or medical malpractice, for example.
 To recover compensation for wrongful death, a person must file a wrongful death claim, which can be done alongside personal injury lawsuits.

-To pursue a wrongful death lawsuit, it is strongly advised to seek legal assistance from an attorney that has experience handling these types of cases.
+To pursue a wrongful death lawsuit, it is strongly advised to seek legal assistance from an attorney who has experience handling these types of cases.
 They can offer advice on whether you may be entitled to recover compensation, help investigate your case, and file a claim on your behalf.
 A probate attorney can advise you on which beneficiaries or heirs are eligible to recover compensation from a wrongful death suit.